PeteGillin/pete-docs/slides/async/slides.md

 ## Benefits of Reactor

-- Programming model is more powerful and more predictable.
+- Programming model is more powerful...

-TODO: More
+- ...more predictable...
+- ...and more ergonomic.

 ---

+## Benefits of Reactor

+- Richer API.
+  - Less stuff you have to code by hand.

+---

+## Benefits of Reactor

+- `Flux`:
+  - A `Flux<T>` is more than just a `Mono<List<T>>`.
+  - Async element-by-element processing.
+  - Fancy features like back-pressure.
+- `ParallelFlux`.

+---

 ## Downsides of Reactor

-TODO: More
+- Programming model is harder to learn.
+- Richer API is harder to learn.
+- More opportunities to shoot yourself in the foot.

 ---